brufino/interpretAR/README.md

 ## News

 * interpretAR beta version complete!
 Download current version for multi-language speech to text integrated with your mobile camera
-* ASL Voice translation functional!
+* ASL voice translation functional!
 Take a gander at the vocab page to see all the words you can translate in ASL
 * Vocabularly growth coming soon

   Demo version 1.1 release date: March 28th 2019.